 Step 3: Open an Account and Deposit Funds

 If you’ve read through our sections on the fundamentals of Ford shares and wish to proceed with an investment, the next step is to open an account with your chosen broker.

 To get the ball rolling, head to your broker’s website and choose to sign up.

 You will then be asked to enter the following information:

 - Username and password

-After that, eToro will ask you to quickly upload a copy of your:
+After that, your broker will likely ask you to upload a copy of your:

 - Passport or driver’s license

 - Recently-issued bank account statement or utility bill